Ginfofinance/BovDBrepository/README.md

 ﻿
 # **BovDB: A data set of stock quotes for Machine Learning on all companies from B3 between 1995 and 2020**

-**Fabian Corrêa Cardoso, Juan Malska, Paulo Ramiro, Giancarlo Lucca, Eduardo N. Borges, Viviane de Mattos, Rafael Berri**
+**Andrey Vinicius Souza, Fabian Corrêa Cardoso, Juan Malska, Paulo Ramiro, Giancarlo Lucca, Eduardo N. Borges, Viviane de Mattos, Rafael Berri**

 **\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_**